PriscilaProgramer07/Portfolio_Priscila/README.md

 pip install -r requirements.txt
 ```

+To run the implementations, ensure that you have Python installed on your system along with the following packages:

+    Numpy
+    NumExpr
+    Cython
+    *Others.

 For Cython modules, ensure Cython is installed and compile them as described in the provided setup instructions.

 ## Usage